Best colleges for Fermentation Science Degree

 The university offers scholarships and financial aid to new students too.

-Besides giving students a strong foundational knowledge in chemistry and biology, the degree program also lays emphasis on business, marketing and entrepreneurial principles.
+Founded in 1899, Appalachian State University is in Boone, North Carolina.
+Besides giving students a solid foundational knowledge in chemistry and biology, the degree program also emphasizes business, marketing, and entrepreneurial principles.

 The university offers scholarships based on merit.

+Founded in 1965, Metropolitan State University is in Denver, Colorado.
 The degree program gives students a hands-on experience at the on-campus Brewing Research Lab.
-They are taught Craft Brewing where small groups of students brew up to 10 gallons of craft beer.
+The program teaches Craft Brewing, where small groups of students brew up to 10 gallons of craft beer.

 Scholarships range from institutional scholarships provided by the university to external or private scholarships.